Enzf4/Minimalist-Website/README.md

 # Minimalist-Website
-A minimalist website project for studying purposes.
+A minimalist website project using HTML, CSS, JavaScript and Gsap library for animations.